IPA.CONF(5) IPA.CONF(5)

 }

 A dynamic rule is looks like a static rule.
-There are only two restric-
+There are only two

-only one accounting system in the ac_list parameter's value and an
+have only one accounting system in the ac_list parameter's value and an

-autorule cannot have ac_gather_* parameters.
+autorule cannot have ac_gather_* and ictl parameters.

 The configuration file can have several autorules at once.
-Any autorule
+Any

-ate and delete dynamic rules.
-Every time when this accounting system is
+rules.
+Every time when this accounting system is asked for new statis-

 If you want to use some database for dynamic rules, then this database